KilianMichiels/Thesis/README.md

 - Run DoubleBasicHelloWorld.xcodeproj with XCode.
 - Make sure the Double and the iPad are close enough to each other AND they are connected through Bluetooth.

-#### /Double1_IOS/Without_ROS/openCVTestApplication:

-- Open openCVTestApplication.xcworkspace in XCode.
-- Change the developer signing to your own [Apple Developer Account](https://developer.apple.com/).
-- Don't forget to run the 'pod install' command in Terminal before opening the workspace.
-- You should be able to run the project on the iPad.

 #### /Double1_IOS/Without_ROS/Kairos-SDK-iOS-master/KairosSDKExampleApp:

 - Open KairosSDKExampleApp.xcodeproj.